-Application deadlines are found in this calendar under "Semester Dates," or online at www.unbc.ca/calendar/graduate, also under "Semester Dates."
-The Development Economics MA Program accepts students for the September and January Semester.
+Application deadlines are found in the calendar under "Semester Dates."
+The Development Economics MA Program accepts students for the September or January Semester.

 For additional information about graduate admissions or to download application materials, go to the Graduate Programs website at www. unbc.ca/graduate-programs.